samgoldman97/mist/README.md

 ## Install & setup <a name="setup"></a>

-After git cloning the repository, the enviornment and package can be installed.
-Please note that the enviornment downloaded attempts to utilize cuda11.1.
-Please comment this line out in enviornment.yml if you do not plan to use gpu support prior to the commands below.
-We strongly recommend replacing conda with [mamba](https://mamba.readthedocs.io/en/latest/installation.html) for fast install (i.e., `mamba env create -f environment.yml`).
+After git cloning the repository, the environment and package can be installed.
+Please note that the environment downloaded attempts to utilize cuda11.1.
+Please comment this line out in environment.yml if you do not plan to use gpu support prior to the commands below.
+We strongly recommend replacing conda with [mamba](https://mamba.readthedocs.io/en/latest/installation.html) for fast install (e.g., `mamba env create -f environment.yml`).

 ```
 conda env create -f environment.yml